When available, the Online Course format is included with the hard copy, eBook, or audio book formats!

 Children and adolescents often differ from adults in presenting symptoms of psychiatric diagnoses as well as in the ways in which drugs are metabolized.
 Participants will learn about the major biological differences between the brains of children and adolescents and those of adults and about neurobiological mechanisms of various disorders.
 The course explains how to recognize the key diagnostic signs and symptoms of depression in children and adolescents, and it touches upon concerns about a possible increase in suicides among children and adolescents taking antidepressants.

 The course describes the signs of mania that are typical of early-onset bipolar disorder and discusses the functional and structural malfunctions leading to bipolar disorder in children and adolescents.
 Participants will learn how to select and dose psychotropic medications and how to monitor their effects.
 The target audience for this course includes healthcare professionals with prescription privileges, as well as social workers, clinical mental health counselors, marriage and family therapists, psychologists, and other professionals whose work includes child and adolescent populations and whose practice requires knowledge of psychotropic medications.

-Social Workers will receive 6 (Clinical Content) continuing education clock hours upon successfully completing this course.
+- Psychologists will receive 6 CE credits upon successfully completing this course.
+APA Approval

 - Describe issues that are relevant in the selection of psychotropic medications for children and adolescents.